Kaikorai Valley College: Martha Gillies Library

-The former library, known as the Martha Gillies Library, was located north of the gym on the opposite side of the stream and was later demolished.
-The library was relocated and renovated in the old music block, being the northernmost building on campus.
+The former library, known as the Martha Gillies Library, was located north of the gymnasium on the opposite side of the stream and was demolished in 2020.
+The building was removed due to its age, ongoing water ingress issues, and the presence of asbestos cladding.
+Library services were relocated and refurbished within the former music block, the northernmost building on campus.